 This Spanish translation on the Cuentos infantiles website is a shortened version that follows the same, well-trodden storyline, and includes cute cartoon images for extra context.

 As in the classic story, there are lots of adjectives and comparatives to describe the differences between the bears, beds and bowls of porridge—too hot, too cold, just right, you know the drill here.

 You’ll find 300 more fun Spanish stories on Cuentos infantiles, many of which are based on classic English stories.
 The stories are suitable for all ages, but the site also offers a recommended age range for each one.

 This interactive and positive short story is perfect for learners who are working on mastering basic Spanish nouns and descriptive adjectives.

-It’s told from the perspectives of young children recounting the people, places and things that make them feel happy.
+“Me siento alegre” (I Feel Happy) is told from the perspectives of young children recounting the people, places and things that make them feel happy.

 Thanks to being available on Unite for Literacy, the story comes with a clear, well-enunciated audio narration that you can play in both Spanish and English.

-I recommend perusing this site for more great classroom content—just don’t forget to switch the language to Spanish when you’re running a search here (they offer stories in lots of different languages).
+I recommend perusing this site for more great content—just don’t forget to switch the language to Spanish when you’re running a search here (they offer stories in lots of different languages).

-6. “La Ratita Presumida”
+6. “La ratita presumida”

 There are quite a few different versions of this story, but it usually involves a soon-to-be-wed mouse, her many suitors and a cat.
 While this tale may sound a little dark, it’s widely used as a children’s book because of its moral and educational value.